Tonetfal/JKPS/README.md

 ![](Media/modification-demo.gif)

-To change how the program looks you have to press Ctrl + A to open graphical menu.
+To change how the program looks press Ctrl + A to open graphical menu.

 If you want to use other font or image for anything, then you have to provide it.